Have a read on below at some quick stats and facts on the Dallas Cowboys to get you started:

 Where did the Dallas Cowboys finish the season?

-The Dallas Cowboys finished second in the NFC East standings but a dismal 12th in the NFC.
+The Dallas Cowboys finished third in the NFC East standings but a dismal 12th in the NFC.

 How many games did the Dallas Cowboys win?

-The Dallas Cowboys won eight games in the 2019 NFL season.
+The Dallas Cowboys won six games in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: